Militias attacking Ivory Coast from Liberia - HRW

-ABIDJAN Liberia's government has failed to stop mercenaries and militias based on its soil from recruiting child soldiers and launching deadly raids on villages across the border in Ivory Coast, Human Rights Watch said on Wednesday.
+ABIDJAN Liberia's government has failed to stop mercenaries and militias based on its soil from recruiting child soldiers and launching a series of deadly raids on villages across the border in Ivory Coast, Human Rights Watch said on Wednesday.

-Thousands of Liberian gunmen fought alongside Ivorian fighters in the four-month post-election conflict in Ivory Coast last year, most in support of former President Laurent Gbagbo, and withdrew to Liberia after Gbagbo's capture in April 2011.
+Thousands of Liberian gunmen fought alongside Ivorian fighters in a four-month post-election conflict in Ivory Coast last year, most on behalf of former President Laurent Gbagbo, and withdrew back to Liberia following Gbagbo's capture in April 2011.

-Fighters were quoted as saying they were receiving funds from Ghana and from mining operations in Liberia to mount future attacks.
-Liberia has arrested dozens of suspected mercenaries since the end of the Ivory Coast war but has since released nearly all of them, the report said.
+Fighters were quoted as saying they were receiving funding from Ghana and from mining operations in Liberia to mount future attacks.
+And while Liberia had made dozens of arrests of suspected mercenaries since the end of the Ivory Coast war, nearly all had since been released, the report said.

 "For well over a year, the Liberian government has had its head in the sand," said Matt Wells, West Africa researcher at Human Rights Watch (HRW).